5 Flowers to Grow Through Winter in Southern California

 Calendula is probably my favorite Winter flower.
 Now, for many other areas of the country, calendula is a Spring and Summer flower, but in zone 10b I find that my calendula grows best in our cool season.
 The plants will survive and produce some blooms through the Summer, but in our heat they typically stay small and produce smaller blooms in the hotter months.

 Why grow calendula?
 Not only is calendula cheery and beautiful, but it is also well known for its edible and healing properties.
 Dried calendula blooms can be infused into oil to make salve or my favorite calendula whipped body butter.
 The fresh petals looks inviting when sprinkled over salads.
 Calendula is also a wonderful companion plant for brassicas.
 While companion planting is not foolproof, I do find that pairing calendula with brassicas and alliums in the winter garden is a winning combination!
+Finally, calendula is one of the best self-seeding flowers that will provide you with plants for seasons to come!

 If growing calendula for healing purposes, I recommend growing the ‘resina’ variety.
 This specific type of calendula is supposed to have the highest content of resins (the main healing component) than any other type.
 Check out these resina calendula seeds!